daniellmiranda/wolves-league-eslint-config/README.md

 ### Prettier Configuration

-To use Prettier, simply create a `prettier.config.js` file in the root of your project and export the config:
+To use Prettier, simply create a `prettier.config.mjs` file in the root of your project and export the config:

 ```javascript
 import wlConfig from '@wolves-league/eslint-config';